-The census agglomeration (CA\) population of Nanaimo was estimated to be 114,673 in 2019.
+The City of Nanaimo's population is estimated to be 98,957 in 2019.
 The population in the Regional District of Nanaimo was estimated at 162,727.
 Based on future projections, strong population growth is expected to continue in the Nanaimo area.
-For detailed City and Regional population projections by age breakdown see Appendix A and B.
+For detailed City of Nanaimo and Regional population projections by age breakdown see Appendix A and B.